delebash/Dans-Programming-Error-Notes/Phpstorm Debugging Aurelia Gulp Watch.md

 ## Source Maps ##
 You will not hit break point if your sourcemaps are not configured correctly

-## Not hitting breakpoint becuase folder is in subfoler like client ##
+## Not hitting breakpoints becuase folder is in subfolder like client ##
 Mark folder as resource root

 **Make sure the source path is correct in the gulp write sourcmaps**